-- Session-Based Test Management (SBTM) is like RSTA but focuses on how to manage testing using test sessions and associated session reports.
+- Session-Based Test Management (SBTM) presents the mechanics of focuses more of the mechanics of managing testing using test sessions and associated session reports.
 This is a method of organizing testing, developed by James and Jonathan Bach, which suits organizations that demand metrics or otherwise wish for high accountability in the test process.

-But if you want to do something that will give you a special edge in the class, you can review any of these materials…
+But if you want to do something that will give you a special edge in our training, you can review any of these materials…

 You can look at our stuff:

 - Lessons Learned in Software Testing: A Context-Driven Approach, by Cem Kaner, James Bach, and Bret Pettichord